Actions

 We hope the information on this website will help schools and parents in making informed decisions about the use of wireless technologies in schools.

-The Council of Europe, the German Government, Israeli Parliament and Austrian Medical Associations have recommended that schools use wired computer networks, not wireless.
+The Council of Europe, the German Government, Israeli Parliament, Austrian Medical Associations, Russian National Committee for Non-Ionizing Radiation Protection, The American Academy of Environmental Medicine, The International Society of Doctors for the Environment and The Irish Doctors Environmental Association have recommended that schools use wired computer networks, not wireless.
 The International Commission for Electromagnetic Safety and Scientific Panel on Electromagnetic Health Risks strongly recommend limiting the use of wireless technologies by young people.
 The International Agency for Research on Cancer has classified radiofrequency radiation as a possible human carcinogen.

 If you have concerns about the compulsory use of wireless technologies in schools you could: